jimhigson/oboe.js/writing/main/2_Introduction.md

 occur whereby the impact from a single failing unit spreads until it infects all of the system.

-As I see it, an effective way to solve this problem would be to provide tools which encourage a system in which the shapes of the messages it may receive are defined more loosely.
+As I see it, an effective way to solve this problem would be to integrate into a REST client library the ability to use a response whilst being only loosely coupled to the *shape* of the overall message.

-I would like to propose that tools which encourage a
+This should be without any additional effort by the programmer as compared using message but depending on a rigidly specified overall structure.
+Rather than having this means of interpreting a message as an optional extra, because I believe it to be beneficial that all messagesare handled this way, it should be the default means of operation for this library.

 Criteria for success
 --------------------